Hoarding Misconceptions Abound

 In fact, when studying the brain activity of hoarders and non-hoarders, there are distinct differences present.
 Studies have shown that hoarders experience deficiencies in certain areas, including spatial orientation and problem-solving.
 This can result in great turmoil and confusion when it comes to discarding items, increasing the amount of unnecessary belongings within one’s home.

 Underlying Mental Illness Can Cause Hoarding Behaviors

-Because hoarding behaviors are most often associated with underlying mental illness, a thorough cleaning offers only a temporary solution.
+Because hoarding behaviors are most often associated with underlying mental illness, thorough hoarding cleanup offers only a temporary solution.
 Trauma and depression frequently contribute to such behaviors, with those afflicted attempting to fill some void in their lives through the accumulation of material goods.

 Aftermath Can Help Make Your Home Livable Once Again

 Though it is often misunderstood, hoarding remains a serious condition that can impact the emotional and physical health of the afflicted, as well as others who live in the household.
 Filth and clutter within a home can lead to serious illness, including respiratory problems and contagious diseases.
-Fortunately, Aftermath technicians are experienced at handling the most overwhelming hoarding cleanup situations.
+Fortunately, Aftermath Services’ hoarding cleanup technicians are experienced at handling the most overwhelming hoarding cleanup situations.
 Don’t let hoarding misconceptions stop you from assisting loved ones who may suffer from this illness.
 If you find yourself in need, call in the professionals.
 Aftermath Services is fully insured and our team has undergone rigorous training to perform hoarding cleanup safely and effectively.
 In addition, Aftermath Services has an A+ BBB rating, is a member of ISSA and OSHA compliant.